10goto20/seltzer/README.md

 ## Installation

-1. Download and extract the pre-compiled binaries or build them from source.
-The latest release of seltzer can be at https://github.com/10goto20/seltzer/releases.
+1. Clone the seltzer repository from https://github.com/10goto20/seltzer.
-2. Configure Burp to use the seltzer extension.
-Configure the extension to direct all output to the console.
+2. Configure Burp to use the seltzer.jar extension.
+Compile from source or use the precompiled jar here: https://github.com/10goto20/seltzer/tree/master/source/build/libs
+3. Configure the extension to direct all output to the console.

 ## Download

 The most recent release can be found here: https://github.com/10goto20/seltzer

+A precompiled seltzer.jar file can be found here: https://github.com/10goto20/seltzer/tree/master/source/build/libs

 ## Build seltzer.jar